Diego López (Spanish footballer, born 1981)

-Diego López Rodríguez ([ˈdjeɣo ˈlopeθ]; born 3 November 1981) is a Spanish professional footballer who plays as a goalkeeper for La Liga club Rayo Vallecano.
+Diego López Rodríguez ([ˈdjeɣo ˈlopeθ]; born 3 November 1981) is a Spanish former professional footballer who played as a goalkeeper.

 After spending seven years with Real Madrid, playing for its various teams, he made a name for himself in La Liga with Villarreal, appearing in 230 official games over the course of five seasons.
 In 2013, following a brief spell with Sevilla, he returned to Real Madrid.

 López represented Spain at the 2009 Confederations Cup.

 Club career

 Real Madrid

 López was born in Paradela, Lugo, Galicia.
 A youth graduate from hometown's CD Lugo he signed with Real Madrid at age 18 and, after a loan at another side from the capital region, AD Alcorcón, he eventually moved up to Real's B team, starting in his second season, which ended in promotion to the Segunda División.

 López served as first-team backup to Iker Casillas in the following two La Liga campaigns: in the closing stages of 2005–06 he appeared in back-to-back away wins, against CA Osasuna (as Casillas was sent off) and Racing de Santander, adding a UEFA Champions League group stage game at Olympiakos FC, a 2–1 defeat.